-This compromise came under severe attack, as the fiscal crisis deepened and as competition over scarce economic, political, and cultural resources grew more heated in the 1970s and beyond.
-The political forces of conservative movements used this crisis, often in quite cynical and manipulative - and well-funded - ways.
+This compromise came under severe attack as the fiscal crisis deepened and as competition over scarce economic, political, and cultural resources grew more heated in the 1970s and beyond.
+The political forces of conservative movements used this crisis, often in quite cynical and manipulative-and well-funded-ways.
 The state was criticized for denying the opportunity for consumers to exercise choice.
 The welfare state was seen as gouging the citizen (as a taxpayer) to pay for public handouts for those who ignored personal responsibility for their actions.
-These 'scroungers' from the underclass were seen as sexually promiscuous, immoral, and lazy as opposed to the 'rest of us' who were hard-working, industrious, and moral.
-They supposedly are a drain on all of us economically and state sponsored support of them leads to the collapse of the family and traditional morality (Apple, 2000).
-These arguments may not have been totally accurate (see, for example, Fine & Weis, 1998), but they were effective.
+These "scroungers" from the underclass were seen as sexually promiscuous, immoral, and lazy, as opposed to the "rest of us," who were hard-working, industrious, and moral.
+They supposedly are a drain on all of us economically, and state-sponsored support of them leads to the collapse of the family and traditional morality (Apple, 2000).
+These arguments may not have been totally accurate, but they were effective.

-This suturing together of neo-liberal and neo-conservative attacks led to a particular set of critiques against the state.
+This suturing together of neoliberal and neoconservative attacks led to a particular set of critiques against the state.
 For many people, the state was no longer the legitimate and neutral upholder of the public good.
-Instead the welfare state was an active agent of national decline, as well as an economic drain on the country's (and the family's) resources.
-In the words of Clarke & Newman:
+Instead, the welfare state was an active agent of national decline, as well as an economic drain on the country's (and the family's) resources.
+In the words of Clarke and Newman (1997):

-Bureaucrats were identified as actively hostile to the public - hiding behind the impersonality of regulations and 'red tape' to deny choice, building bureaucratic empires at the expense of providing service, and insulated from the 'real world' pressures of competition by their monopolistic position.
-Professionals were arraigned as motivated by self-interest, exercising power over would-be customers, denying choice through the dubious claim that 'professionals know best.'
-Worse still, ... liberalism ... was viewed as undermining personal responsibility and family authority and as prone to trendy excesses such as egalitarianism, anti-discrimination policies, moral relativism or child-centeredness.
-(Clarke & Newman 1997, p.
+Bureaucrats were identified as actively hostile to the public-hiding behind the impersonality of regulations and "red tape" to deny choice, building bureaucratic empires at the expense of providing service, and insulated from the "real world" pressures of competition by their monopolistic position.
+Professionals were arraigned as motivated by self-interest, exercising power over would-be costumers, denying choice through the dubious claim that "professionals know best."
+Worse still, ... liberalism ... was viewed as undermining personal responsibility and family authority and as prone to trendy excesses such as egalitaranti-discrimination policies, moral relativism ianism, or child-centeredness. (p.
 15)

-These moral, political, and economic concerns were easily transferred to public schooling, since for many people the school was and is the public institution closest to them in their daily life.
+These moral, political, and economic concerns were easily transferred to public schooling, because for many people the school was and is the public institution closest to them in their daily life.
 Hence, public schooling and the teaching and curricula found within it became central targets of attack.
 Curricula and teachers were not impartial, but elitist.
-School systems were imposing the Other's morality on 'us'.
-And 'real Americans' who were patriotic, religious, and moral - as opposed to everyone else - were suffering and were the new oppressed (Delfattore, 1992).
-While this position fits into a long history of the paranoid style of American cultural politics and it was often based on quite inaccurate stereotypes, it does point to a profound sense of alienation that many people feel.
+School systems were imposing the Other's morality on "us."
+And "real Americans" who were patriotic, religious, and moral-as opposed to everyone else-were suffering and were the new oppressed (Delfattore, 1992).
+Although this position fits into a long history of the paranoid style of American cultural politics and was often based on quite inaccurate stereotypes, it does point to a profound sense of alienation that many people feel.